 Festival Labyrinths of Light

 A labyrinth is a meditative maze-like pattern that’s usually two-dimensional and on the ground or floor of a spiritual place.
 The Winter Solstice Lantern Festival versions feature hundreds of beeswax candles.
-Many religions use labyrinths for prayer and contemplative purposes, including a variety of Christian churches.
+Many religions use labyrinths for prayer and contemplation, including various Christian churches.

-Tickets for the Labyrinth of Lights at Performance Works and at the Roundhouse typically cost $15.
-Children ages 12 or younger enter for free.
+Tickets for the Labyrinth of Light at both Performance Works and the Roundhouse in 2025 cost $20 for adults and $5 for kids ages 6 to 13.
+Kids under 5 are free.

 Labyrinth Tips